theodds/2025-Leuven/README.md

 # **RStudio** Replication Materials

-**RStudio** replication materials are in the `Examples/` directory.
-To use this repository, simply do the following.

 1. Clone the repository.
 2. Open the `.Rproj` file using **RStudio**.
 3. Open the `.Rmd` notebooks in the `Examples/` directory.